-Issue Date: On or about February 5, 2025
+Issue Date: On or about December 4, 2024

-Initial Valuation Date: February 4, 2025
+Initial Valuation Date: December 3, 2024

-Final Valuation Date: February 4, 2030
+Final Valuation Date: December 3, 2029

-Maturity Date and Term: On or about February 7, 2030, resulting in a term to maturity of approximately 5 years.
+Maturity Date and Term: On or about December 6, 2029, resulting in a term to maturity of approximately 5 years.
 The the Notes".

 Principal Amount will only be payable at maturity.
-For further information, see "Payments Under sum of (a) the Principal Amount of the Note, plus (b) the Variable Return, if any.
+For further information, see "Payments Under"

+Payment Amount: The amount payable on each Note upon maturity (the "Payment Amount") will be equal to the sum of (a) the Principal Amount of the Note, plus (b) the Variable Return, if any.
 The amount and method of determining Variable Return and the timing of the payment of Variable Return, if any, may be affected by certain Extraordinary Events.
 In all cases, the Principal Amount will only be payable at maturity.
 For further information, see "Payments Under the Notes".